ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 </tr></thead>
 <tbody></tbody></table>

+I like to use emoji in category names to make them easier to differentiate, and this also adds an icon automatically in Glide!
-The category `🍞Groceries` is set by me in the categories sheet, which looks like this:
+The category `🍞Groceries` is set by me in the Categories sheet, which looks like this:

 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Group</th>